Credit Mix: Do You Need to Care About Types of Credit? [Infographic]

 Credit Mix - Pinterest graphic

-The best credit mix should ideally include a few credit cards and at least one or two installment loans, such as mortgages or auto loans.
+The best credit mix would ideally include several credit cards and at least one or two installment loans, such as a mortgage and an auto loan.

 However, it’s also important to note that credit mix is much less important than other credit score factors, such as payment history, credit utilization, and credit age.

-Achieving the perfect credit mix is probably not worth obsessing over because you won’t automatically get an excellent credit score just by having the ideal mix of accounts.
+Therefore, achieving the perfect credit mix is usually not worth obsessing over because you can’t get an excellent credit score just by having the ideal mix of accounts.

-In addition, most people naturally accumulate different types of accounts over time, so it’s probably not necessary to start opening new accounts left and right solely for the purpose of building up your credit mix.
-This strategy could result in hard inquiries and new accounts bringing your score down in the short term, and having access to credit you don’t need could also encourage extra spending.
+In addition, most people naturally accumulate different types of accounts over time, so it’s often not necessary to start opening new accounts solely for the purpose of building up your credit mix.
+Plus, this strategy could result in hard inquiries and new accounts bringing your score down in the short term, and having access to credit you don’t need could also encourage extra spending.

-However, one way to add tradelines to the mix without the risks of opening a new primary account is to become an authorized user
+However, one way to add to your credit mix without the risks of opening a new primary account is to become a credit card authorized user

 As with all credit-related decisions, it’s up to you to take your overall financial goals and priorities into account before taking action.
 You might decide that you don’t need to worry too much about improving your credit mix, and that’s perfectly fine.
 On the other hand, improving your credit mix can only help your credit score, and it is something that you should pay attention to if you aspire to get a perfect 850 credit score.